dhadka/ezcache/src/providers/README.md

 repo.
 As a result, all branches in a repo have access to and can share caches.
 To ensure the integrity of your caches, you should require that all contributions from untrusted sources come from forks.
 Please also be aware of similar security concerns when using [self-hosted runners with public repos](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#self-hosted-runner-security-with-public-repositories).

+If using a self-hosted runner, take all necessary steps to protect and restrict access to the host machine.
+Secrets used to connect to storage accounts are sent to and used by the runner.
+These secrets could be accessed by users with access to the host machine.

 ## Additional Info